 It's more heartbreaking when the same business owner pops up some time later with a business and their life in crisis because they were so busy in business they couldn't see the train wreck coming.

 It takes courage, time and commitment from everyone involved to transform a business, whether from the brink of collapse, from a me-too competitor or anywhere in between to a sustainable cohesive stand out.
-The rewards for everyone in building sustainable cohesive stand outs are our reason why.
+The rewards for everyone in building sustainable cohesive stand outs are my reason why.

 If major corporations with vast resources have rapidly declining lifespans, what does that flag for the 'small time operator'?

 If your business model is not stirring the imagination of the minds in your business, the lost opportunities may be incalculable.
 But finding ways to calculate those and use them to turnaround the business is part of what I offer and my why.

 If you don't have a big bold vision and strategic thinking as a matter of course, be assured others will.
 If you wait to see what happens next, you have waited too long.